Coronavirus: The Impact on the Electricity Market

-It is difficult at this stage to determine all the impacts that the coronavirus epidemic will have on the electricity sector.
-Some effects will be felt in the short term, and others in the longer term.
-Intuitively, we can already sketch out the outlines.
+At this point, it is difficult to determine all the impacts the coronavirus pandemic will have on the electricity sector.
+Some effects will be felt in the short term, while others will be felt over the longer term.
+Intuitively, we can already begin to outline them.

 Boris Solier, University of Montpellier and Jacques Percebois, University of Montpellier